hyosung11/Launch-School/journal.md

 11:24 Just took a dump.
 I'm tired and my body feels sore.
 I want to take a nap.
 Okay, read *Mastery* chapter now.

 11:47.
 I was writing in the wrong file.
 I hope this works.
 I am now writing in the right file.

+11:51 Good job H. I got rid of the older `journal_20210723.md file`

+11:52 I read the next chapter in *Mastery*.
+I like using Markdown in VS Code.

+12:39 Fixed the `undefined` errors in my calculator assignment to add the config file.
+This is fun!